 Participants should dress appropriately for the weather as most of the tour is outdoors.
 Heels and/or open-toed shoes are not permitted.

-Please note that the Carrie Furnaces are part of a formerly abandoned industrial site.
+Please note that the Carrie Furnaces are part of a former industrial site.
 At this time the site is not wheelchair accessible.